 For the evaluation of whether an entered employee possesses specific expertise that is scarce or absent on the job market in the Netherlands, a minimum salary requirement was introduced on January 1, 2012.
 This salary requirement replaced the obligation to proof the level of education and relevant work experience.
 This information may still be relevant though if scarcity has to be proven.

-The following amounts are applicable:
+The following amounts are applicable for the 30% ruling:

 The required salary amounts change every year based on the applicable index rates.

 Since the law requires a minimum taxable salary and doesn't mention the gross salary and also states that under the 30% ruling a tax free allowance can be paid of up to 30%, it is possible to reduce the tax free allowance to a lower percentage as such that the minimum required taxable salary is met.